stphnmrgn/predict_playcall_cfb/README.md

 # predict_playcall_cfb
-Predicting CFB play-calls using a Random Forest Classifier
+Predicting CFB play-calls using a Random Forest Classifier from a Jupyter Notebook within a docker container.